-Modern cards require expensive equipment and electronic diagnostics system to repair problems.
+Modern cars require expensive equipment and electronic diagnostics system to repair problems.
 You can’t do every type of fixes/maintenance alone.
 You need to go either to an authorized dealership or a certified technician for complex problems.

 Still, there are various fixes that you can do yourself with simple tools and little experience.
 Save money and time by doing basic troubleshooting and repairs on many car issues.
 If you need help affording these basic tools, look into title loans to cover your DIY car repairs.

 (Related – Save money on car rental)